Suno AI Review 2025: Features, Pricing, and How to Use It

 Plan Monthly Price (USD) Credits Approx. Songs / mo* Commercial Use Notes

-Basic (Free) $0 50 credits / day ~10 songs / day No Shared queue; personal use only
+Basic (Free) $0 50 credits / day ~10 songs / day No Shared queue; personal use only; access to v4.5-All; audio uploads up to ~1 minute

-*Rule of thumb: ~10 credits per “generate” yields two songs ⇒ ≈5 credits per song.
-Actual usage varies with in-app edits (Extend/Replace).
-Plan details and pricing may change; always verify in app.
+*Rule of thumb: around 10 credits per “generate” yields two songs ⇒ ≈5 credits per song.
+Actual usage will vary with in-app edits (Extend/Replace) and stems exports.
+Plan details, pricing, and rights can change—always confirm the latest information inside the Suno app and on its official Terms/Guidelines pages before committing client work.

 Rights, Ownership, and Commercial Use